Atishay25/Cache-Hierarchy-for-Graph-Analytics/README.md

 Non-inclusive cache hierarchy was implemented in ChampSim repository we used.
 We implemented [exclusive](ChampSim/cache_hierarchies/exclusive.cc), [l3exclusive](ChampSim/cache_hierarchies/l3exclusive.cc) and [l3inclusive](ChampSim/cache_hierarchies/l3inclusive.cc). l3exclusive and l3inclusive
 cache hierarchies are minor modifications of exclusive and inclusive to reduce strictness and make use of their positive effects.
 The modifications used reduced the overhead of writeback in exclusive and used the low L1 miss latency of exclusive hierarchy.
 Below are more implementation details of the [l3inclusive](ChampSim/cache_hierarchies/l3inclusive.cc) and [l3exclusive](ChampSim/cache_hierarchies/l3exclusive.cc) cache hierarchies.
+We took reference for implementing the policies from [Evaluation of Cache Inclusion Policies in Cache Management A Thesis by Luna Backes Drault](https://core.ac.uk/download/pdf/147122148.pdf)

 Here we mention the differences in the policy implemented from non-inclusive policy.

 ### Cache Hierarchy - exclusive

 - In handle_fill

 	If we are at LLC, it is bypassed and data is sent directly to upper level cache.
 	For L2C or L1I or L1D, the victim is sent to LLC using a writeback packet.
 - In handle_writeback